 - Plagiarism: To take ideas, writings, sayings, etc. from another person or source and pass them off as one's own. - Cheating: To behave dishonestly on an assignment or examination.
 Rio considers using materials, study notes, information, etc., when completing academic work without permission to be cheating.
-Some examples include:
+Some examples include: - o copying another student's work, with or without the other person's knowledge; - without permission, using a textbook, smart phone, tablet, or other means to access information during an assignment, test, quiz, exam, or project; - knowingly viewing a test, quiz, exam or other assessment before the test is administered, and communicating with others during a test, quiz, exam or other assessment to gain information to improve one's grade; - o having someone else complete an assignment or write a paper on your behalf. - Academic Misconduct: Tampering with grades or obtaining and/or distributing any part of a test or examination.
+Some examples include: - Obtaining a copy of a test, examination or other assessment without authorization before the test, examination or other assessment is administered; - Distributing a copy of a test, examination or other assessment, either for money or for free, before the test, examination or other assessment is administered; - Changing a grade or grades in a grade book, on a computer, or on an assignment; - Continuing to complete a test, examination or other assessment without authorization after the allotted time. - Duplicate submission: Submitting the same paper in two or more different classes without permission of the instructors. - Facilitating Academic Dishonesty: Knowingly allowing another person to take work you have done and pass it off as his or her own.

-- o copying another student's work, with or without the other person's knowledge; - o without permission, using a textbook, smart phone, tablet, or other means to access information during an assignment, test, quiz, exam, or project; - knowingly viewing a test, quiz, exam or other assessment before the test is administered, and communicating with others during a test, quiz, exam or other assessment to gain information to improve one's grade; - having someone else complete an assignment or write a paper on your behalf. - Academic Misconduct: Tampering with grades or obtaining and/or distributing any part of a test or examination.
-Some examples include: - Obtaining a copy of a test, examination or other assessment without authorization before the test, examination or other assessment is administered; - O Distributing a copy of a test, examination or other assessment, either for money or for free, before the test, examination or other assessment is administered; - O Changing a grade or grades in a grade book, on a computer, or on an assignment; - Continuing to complete a test, examination or other assessment without authorization after the allotted time. - Duplicate submission: Submitting the same paper in two or more different classes without permission of the instructors. - Facilitating Academic Dishonesty: Knowingly allowing another person to take work you have done and pass it off as his or her own. - Fabrication: Inventing or misrepresenting information.
+- Fabrication: Inventing or misrepresenting information.
 For example, listing sources in works cited you did not use in your paper or, in the Sciences, creating or altering data. - Impersonation: To represent oneself as someone else for the purpose of fraud.
 In an online or hybrid course, impersonation can occur if someone other than the student completes assigned work on behalf of the student.
 This could also occur in a face-to-face or hybrid setting. - Collusion or unauthorized collaboration: When a student working on an assignment on which they should work alone enlists help from another student, students, or other persons to complete the assignment.

 Any person committing an act of plagiarism, cheating, impersonation, unauthorized collaboration, or other form of academic dishonesty is subject to the fullest measure of consequences, up to and including course failure and suspension.
-Repeated violations will subject the student to automatic academic suspension with failing grades for not less than one academic year.
+Repeated violations will subject the student to failing grades for all courses in that term and immediate academic suspension for not less than twelve (12) months (see Repeated Violations Procedure below).
 Failing grades assigned because of academic dishonesty are not eligible for forgiveness under the Academic Forgiveness Policy.
+Students suspended for repeatedly violating the Academic Integrity policy will forfeit all tuition, room/board, and fees paid.